Name: Nicole Britton

 Beyond the fact that we only had four weeks to get the show on the road, we also had to educate ourselves on the rich history of San Diego’s LGBTQ+ community, reserve an adequate venue, and find the right speakers and models - all at the same time!
 I honestly never thought I’d be in this position - not because I can usually be found holed up in my house keeping the laundry from reaching Mt.
 Everest levels while working on my college applications and reading amazing books on my Dad’s oversized couch, but because I generally dislike large crowds and group projects.
 As you can probably tell, this was going to be a bit of a dive out of my comfort zone as I have never attempted anything like this before - but I was ready for it!!

-All of the Volunteers in the Thread took a position and I was in charge of organizing the models and speakers.
+All of the Youth Peace Leaders in the Thread took a position and I was in charge of organizing the models and speakers.
 During our fourth meeting, some of the challenges began.
 Let me give you two important pieces of advice about event planning:

 I have to say that our project and SFI has taught me some important skills that I want to bring with me to college next year.
 One such skill is networking, or connecting with other people to form meaningful relationships.
 These relationships can help you start up a social justice project centered around a community, just like we did.